 At least six mountains in the southwestern United States are named after George Montague Wheeler, who led expeditions to map the vast area.
 New Mexico’s Wheeler Peak is the highest point in the state at 13,167 feet above sea level.

-Already leading expeditions in the area after the Civil War, Wheeler would survey the area for seven more years at the behest of Congress starting in 1872 to make a topographical map of the southwestern United States to explore the geology and exploit the natural resources of the region.
-The Wheeler Survey’s photographs are now in the Library of Congress.
+Already leading expeditions in the area after the Civil War, Wheeler would survey the area for seven more years at the behest of Congress to explore the geology and exploit the natural resources of the region.
+The Wheeler survey began in 1872 to make a topographical map of the southwestern United States.
+The Survey’s photographs are now in the Library of Congress.
 The Survey and three others mapping the Sierra Nevada, Nebraska, and the Rocky Mountains would form the United States Geological Survey.

 Know Before You Go

 The Bull-of-the-Woods trailhead is at the Taos Ski Valley RV parking lot.
 Hike 7.5 miles, passing over the summit of Mount Walter, to the summit.
 The Williams Lake trailhead is at the Phoenix Grill.
 Hike 3.5 miles to the summit.